Brand Embrace Embodies Findability

 Effective social branding

 Consider having a Google+ channel, if for no other reason than the search benefits.
-Profiles, pages and posts there have a good chance of being indexed and ranked by Google’s search engine, especially those that are popular.
+Profiles, pages, and posts there has a good chance of being indexed and ranked by Google’s search engine, especially those that are popular.

 YouTube, the second largest search engine in the world, should be a part of your social media fortress.
 Include links in your company description for your own website as well as your other social media profile and use the full amount of available characters (1,000).
 As for your videos, you should also take advantage of the maximum length of characters allowed in the description fields and add a number of relevant tags.
 Don’t forget to link your YourTube channel to your Google + account, too, and try to get a verification badge as well.

 Finally, there’s SlideShare.
 Owned by LinkedIn, this channel is a great place to get more mileage out of your presentations.
 Use core target keywords in your titles and include links back to your website somewhere within the presentations themselves.

 Creating a social fortress around your website establishes trust

 Like you do elsewhere on social media, you want to grow a loyal audience of subscribers here and cross-share your published content to Facebook, Twitter, and other channels.
 Facebook now influences 52% of consumers’ online and offline purchases, up from 36% in 2014 (AdAge)

 Don’t forget, when organic social isn’t providing enough traction to add paid social for campaign support.
 Paid social posts (done right) make sure you’re reaching the correct people with your content.
 Paid social promotion should be part of all your social campaign strategies.

 Optimizing your Search Presence